prometheusresearch/htsql/doc/handbook.rst

 The ``enrollment`` table has 15k rows, and ``fork()`` associates each row with every row of the same table (a CROSS JOIN).
-Hence, this query would count 15K^3 rows, or 3T rows.
+Hence, this query would count 15K^3 rows.
 Having a query like this auto killed after 3s is a great way to keep everyone happy.

 Basic Configuration
 -------------------